catchorg/Catch2/docs/own-main.md

 ## Amending the config

-If you still want Catch to process the command line, but you want to programatically tweak the config, you can do so in one of two ways:
+If you still want Catch to process the command line, but you want to programmatically tweak the config, you can do so in one of two ways:

 ```c++
 #define CATCH_CONFIG_RUNNER